-In addition, for a sample of harmonized firm-level data for 16 industrialized and emerging countries, Aghion et al. (2007) also reinforce the importance of the development of financial markets in allowing the access to external finance for small firms.
+In addition, for a sample of harmonized firm-level data for 16 industrialized and emerging countries, 16 Aghion et al. (2007) also reinforce the importance of the development of financial markets in allowing the access to external finance for small firms.
 They also stress the impact that financial constraints do have for entry of small firms, working as an entry barrier.
-Meanwhile, Islam and Mozumdar (2007), for a sample of 31 countries covering the period

-1987-1997, provide evidence consistence across different measures of financial development and different measures of financial constraints and cash-flow that confirms that investment is more sensitive to cash-flow for firms in economies with less developed financial markets.
+Meanwhile, Islam and Mozumdar (2007), for a sample of 31 countries covering the period 1987-1997, confirm that investment is more sensitive to cash-flow for firms in economies with less developed financial markets.
 Love (2003) also supports this evidence for a sample of 40 countries.

-On another perspective, Haas and Peeters (2006) show that, for ten transition economies, firms increased their leverage during the transition period in order to reach their optimum target leverage level, despite many firms still prefer internal funding due to information asymmetries in the market for cash.
+On another perspective, Haas and Peeters (2006) show that, for ten transition economies, 17 firms increased their leverage during the transition period in order to reach their optimum target leverage level, despite many firms still prefer internal funding due to information asymmetries in the market for cash.
 These results imply that, before transition, firms were operating below optimal leverage levels and thus suffered from external finance constraints.